12 Best Islands in Croatia

 One of the best islands near Dubrovnik, Lopud is a perfect blend of Mediterranean and Adriatic landscapes.
 This car-free island is a perfect place for someone who is looking for some private time.
 14th-century monuments, lazy sun beds, crumbling churches, fishermen’s cottages, refurbished galleons, sea-front cafes, boutique hotels and sumptuous seafood, Lopud is nothing short of a paradise.
 Perfect for honeymooners, this island is easily accessible from Dubrovnik.
 The island is extremely slow-paced and ideal for someone looking for a relaxing break.

-How to reach Lopud: Scheduled ferries are available from Dubrovnik
+How to reach Lopud Island: Scheduled ferries are available from Dubrovnik

-Rab – The one for the adventure enthusiast
+12. Rab Island – The one for the adventure enthusiast

 With 150 perfectly sunny days per year, Rab is a great place to be if you want to sunbathe by the beautiful coasts of Croatia.
 Rab island got its name from a Latin word Arba that mean dark.
 Dark here refers to the impenetrable and the lush green vegetation that this island is blessed with.
 Rab is becoming increasingly popular among the sea-adventure lovers and is a great place for sailing, jet skiing, sea kayaking, banana boat rides, paragliding and under-water sea walks.
 The island resembles a tip of a sail boat with towns surrounded by medieval walls that protect its palaces, churches and bell towers.
 A coastal spa, Rab is truly a must visit.